Chapter 1 Introduction

 It’s fear that a night all by yourself will be miserable, spent fighting uncontrollable impulses.
 Fear that the night before exams will be a night from hell without porn.
 Fear that we’ll never be able to concentrate, handle stress, or be as confident without our little crutch and that our personality and character will change.

 But most of all, fear that ’once an addict, always an addict’: that we’ll never be completely free, spending the rest of our lives craving the occasional porn-induced orgasm at odd times.
-If, as I did, you’ve already tried all the conventional ways to quit and been through the misery and torture of the ’willpower method’, you’ll not only be affected by that fear, you’ll be convinced you can never quit.
+If, as I did, you’ve already tried all the conventional ways to quit and have been through the misery and torture of the ’willpower method’, you’ll not only be affected by that fear, you’ll be convinced you can never quit.

 If you’re apprehensive, panic-stricken, or feel that the time is not right for you to quit, let me assure you that your apprehension and panic isn’t relieved by porn – it’s caused by it.
-You didn’t decide to fall into the porn trap, but like all traps, it’s designed to ensure you remain trapped.
+You didn’t decide to fall into the porn trap, but like all traps, it’s designed to ensure that you remain trapped.
 Ask yourself, when you viewed those first porn pictures and videos, did you decide to come back to view them as long as you live?
 So when will you quit?
 Tomorrow?
 Next year?
 Stop kidding yourself!
 The trap is designed to hold you for life.
 Why else do you think all these other addicts don’t quit before it ’kills’ their lives?

 I’ve referred to a magic button; EasyPeasy works just like that magic button.
-Let me make it quite clear, EasyPeasy isn’t magic, but for me and others who’ve found it so easy and enjoyable to quit, it seems like it!
+Let me make it quite clear, EasyPeasy isn’t magic, but for myself and others who’ve found it so easy and enjoyable to quit, it seems like it!

 The warning is as follows: